neutrofoton/hi-docker/README.md

 ```

 # Docker Container
-> - A ***container*** is an instance of the docker image running as a process
+> - A ***container*** is an instance of the docker image which runs as a process
-> - We can have many containers running of the same image
+> - We can have many containers which are running of the same image
 > - Show list of sub command of ***container***<br/>
     ``` docker container
     ```